shorebirdtech/handbook/engineering.md

 necessary license files.
 Forking it is the easiest way to start a new repo.

+### Forks and Upstreaming

+Shorebird is intentionally open source and we use lots of open source software, including several projects which we have forked, most notably Flutter.
+Whenever possible we should seek to upstream our changes to these projects.
+Depending on the size of the upstream project, it is generally faster (and recommended) to make our changes in our fork, and separately file an issue with the upstream for later upstreaming.
+It's more important for us to move fast and ship our changes (and learn from them) than to save total time by upstreaming first.

 ### Tips and tricks

 #### Git Rebase